-Melt and pour soap is ready to use immediately.
+Melt and pour soap is ready to use immediately after cooling.
 Did you know that cold process soap must cure for at least 30 days before it’s ready to use?
 Not melt and pour, baby!
 As soon as it’s cool, you can pop it from the mold and use it immediately.
 Instant gratification.

 The Drawbacks of Melt and Pour Soap Making

 Really, the biggest drawback of melt and pour soap making method is you don’t have 100% control over your ingredients.
 You are limited to the bases you can purchase.

 Also, you could find a base you really love and the manufacturer decides to stop making it, or changes their formulation.
 You’re at the mercy of the soap base manufacturers.
 (And don’t underestimate how deeply you can fall in love with a specific soap base, friend!)

 Is Melt and Pour Soap “Real” Handmade Soap?